anyputer/Tutorials/How to Connect To DSiConnect24/TestConnect24 for the DSi.md

 Instead of going into the Nintendo DSi Shop.

 That's it!
-You're now officially connected to DSiConnect24 / TestConnect24 for DSi!
+You're now officially connected to DSiConnect24 / TestConnect24 for the DSi!

 Thanks for joining our service!